ojitha/ojitha.github.io/_posts/2022-03-04-RegEx on Mac.md

 ## Quantifiers

-In the regex expression we want to quantify how many characters we want to mach for exsample.
+In the regex expression, we want to quantify how many characters we want to match, for example.

 | Quantifier | Description       |
 | ---------- | ----------------- |